matthall3531/MemoryLeakDetector/README.md

 If you are overloading new/delete yourself, you only have to link with the mld-core lib.
 Call the mld-core functions from your new/delete code to make it work.
 See the mld-op lib code for an example of how to do this.

+Note that the stack trace depends on the SymInitialize() call finding the correct .pdb file.
+The code could be extended by adding a number of search paths to look for .pdb files in more places.